Are Large Language Models Robust Coreference Resolvers?: CoNLL-2012 Experiments

 \subsection{Results}

-Table \ref{tab:ontonotes} shows the results between different unsupervised coreference systems.
-We note that prompting \texttt{InstructGPT} outperforms other unsupervised systems for both predicted and gold mentions, with the performance gaps increasing for gold mentions.
-This result demonstrates the feasibility of prompting large LMs for zero-shot coreference resolution, particularly in the setting where the mentions are known.
+Table \ref{tab:ontonotes} shows the results between different coreference systems.
+We note that prompting \instructgpt{} and \texttt{GPT-4} outperforms \texttt{weak-SpanBERT} and \dcoref{} for predicted mentions, with the performance gaps increase for gold mentions.
+This demonstrates the feasibility of prompting large LMs for coreference resolution, particularly in the setting where the mentions are known.
+However, this approach still considerably underperforms fully supervised systems.
+While all Llama-2 model variants underperform \dcoref{} baseline, we note that \codellama{} significantly outperforms \llama{}. \codellama{}-7B even matches the performance of \llama{}-70B.

-To further understand the strengths and weaknesses of \instructgpt{}, we break down the results according to different \textit{resolution classes}, following \citet{lu-ng-2020-conundrums}.
+To further understand the strengths and weaknesses of instruction-tuned LMs for coreference, we break down the results according to different \textit{resolution classes}, following \citet{lu-ng-2020-conundrums}.
 Specifically, for each coarse-grained mention class (named entity, pronoun, nominal), we compute the \textit{resolution accuracy}, which is the percentage of anaphors correctly linked to an antecedent (Figure \ref{fig:res-acc}).
 We observe that \instructgpt{} does particularly well in pronoun resolution, corroborating previous work \cite{agrawal2022large}.
 It struggles more for named entities and the particularly difficult nominal resolution.
-However, \instructgpt{} still remains competitive with \dcoref{} for these classes, with the gaps increasing when gold mentions are provided.
+However, \instructgpt{} still remains competitive with \dcoref{} for these classes, with the gaps increase when gold mentions are provided.
+In particular, \instructgpt{} (and even \codellama{} in gold mention setting) outperforms \dcoref{} on the challenging nominal phrases case (Figure \ref{fig:res-acc}).